-If you suspect the medication you’re on is the culprit to your twitches, contact your doctor.
+If you suspect the medication you’re taking is the culprit to your twitches, contact your doctor.
 You’ll likely feel twitching in your hands, arms, or legs.

 Maybe you made a wrong move or went too hard with an exercise.
-Now a nerve is pinched and you’re feeling the consequences.
+Now you pinched a nerve and you’re feeling the consequences.

 Along with a muscle twitch, you may also notice that you have a tingling or numbing sensation where the nerve is pinched.
 Your range of motion may also be limited.

-There is not a cure for multiple sclerosis (MS), and severity can vary among individuals.
-MS attacks the protective barrier that covers your nerves and creates issues with communication between the brain and the rest of your body.
-Over time, nerves can become completely damaged or deteriorated.
+There is currently no cure for multiple sclerosis (MS), and severity can vary among individuals.
+MS attacks the protective barrier that covers your nerves and creates difficulty with communication between the brain and the rest of your body.
+Over time, nerves might deteriorate or become completely damaged.

 Nerves affected by MS can vary widely, so keep an eye on a constant twitch in the same area.

 With this autoimmune disease, your body attacks healthy tissue and organs by mistake.
-Twitching from this condition is less common, but if you’re noticing twitches along with the following symptoms you may want to consider visiting your doc:
+Twitching from this condition is less common, but if you’re noticing twitches along with the following symptoms, you may want to consider contacting your doc: